What Documents Do You Need to Get Married in the UK.

 You might likely wonder what documents you need to get married in the UK or whether your marriage will be legal.
 The short answer is yes (your marriage will be legal), however, there are legal requirements and paperwork to satisfy in order to make your wedding legal.
 It’s important to address these early on in your wedding planning so the rest of the planning process can go a whole lot smoother for you.
 Here are some key points to consider.

 What documents do you need to get married in the UK?

 There are two main types of marriage ceremonies held in the UK.
 Civil and religious wedding ceremonies.
 Religious ceremonies are held in places of worship and civil ceremonies are held either in local registries (run by local counties or local authorities) or wedding venues that are licensed for civil wedding ceremonies.

-These requirements cover both types of ceremonies (although there are other specific requirements need for religious ceremonies and is primarily for foreign nationals).
+These requirements cover both types of ceremonies (although there are other specific requirements needed for religious ceremonies and they are primarily for foreign nationals).

 To get married in the UK, you must be 16 or over.
 You’ll need to apply for a marriage visitor visa to get married here (even if you don’t ordinarily need a visa to come to the UK).
 You can apply for the marriage visitor visa at least 3 months before you travel.
 With the visa, you can get married within 6 months of your arrival in the UK at a licensed wedding venue.

 You’ll need the following documents to apply for your marriage visitor visa in order to get married in the UK.